Thursday, 5:59 AM.

 With no explanation to offer, they both stood, wrapped in their own thoughts and plans until a little tune began to chime.
 It was a happy, whimsical song like that from an ice-cream truck or a Mario game.

-Leah pulled her phone out of her pocket and answered it before Jack even registered what was happening.
+Leah pulled her phone from her pocket and answered it before Jack even registered what was happening.

 He let go of her shoulders and ran his bloodstained hands through his shaggy hair.
 He had absolutely no clue what to do.
 His brain was always thinking, except now, now it was quiet.
 Perfect fucking timing.